The Afghan Whigs share first new song in five years, 'I'll Make You See God'

 Rosser was diagnosed with inoperable colon cancer back in 2016.
 The Afghan Whigs announced two shows in support of his illness in the US which saw them perform their much-adored album Black Love in full.

-At the time, frontman Greg Dulli said: “Dave Rosser has been my close friend and bandmate for over a decade now.
-By doing these shows for him we hope to ease any financial stress he may face as he pursues treatment to combat his illness.”
+At the time, frontman Dulli said: “Dave Rosser has been my close friend and bandmate for over a decade now.
+By doing these shows for him we hope to ease any financial stress he may face as he pursues treatment to combat his illness.

 “100% of the proceeds for these shows will go to his medical care.
 I’m hopeful that folks will come out and show their support for Dave who will be performing with us.”